mercymonnie/OFS/README.md

 # OFS

-Online Fashion System (OFS) is a web based platform developed by team from Mbarara University..
+Online Fashion System (OFS) is a web based platform developed by Mercy K from UMUNC..